Miguel Tanfelix: Early and personal life

 Tanfelix was born on September 21, 1998, in Dasmariñas, Cavite.
-He is the eldest of the two children of Mary Grace Torrejos and Gary Tanfelix who are both educators and mountaineers.
-Although they live in Cavite, where Tanfelix attends regular school, the family also keeps a home in Parañaque to lessen Tanfelix's traveling time when he is filming.
-Tanfelix finished high school at Cavite School of Life (Dasmariñas Campus) and is now currently studying entrepreneurship at De La Salle University-Dasmariñas.
+He is the elder of two children of Mary Grace Torrejos and Gary Tanfelix, who are educators and mountaineers.
+Although they live in Cavite, where Tanfelix attends regular school, the family also keeps a home in Parañaque to lessen Tanfelix's travel time when filming.
+Tanfelix finished high school at Cavite School of Life (Dasmariñas Campus) and is now studying entrepreneurship at De La Salle University –Dasmariñas.

 Tanfelix dated actresses Barbie Forteza from 2012 to 2014, Bianca Umali from 2014 to 2017, and Kyline Alcantara from 2017 to 2018.
+He had been in a relationship with Voltes V: Legacy and Firefly co-star Ysabel Ortega since late 2023.

-Tanfelix was hired by the Commission on Population (POPCOM) as celebrity ambassador for U4U, a youth initiative whose stated mission is to provide Filipino teenagers with critical information on delaying sexual debut and preventing sexually transmitted infections.
+Tanfelix was hired by the Commission on Population and Development (CPD), an attached agency of Department of Economy, Planning, and Development (DEPDev), as a celebrity ambassador for U4U, a youth initiative giving Filipino teenagers critical information on delaying sexual activity and preventing sexually transmitted infections.

 Career

 2004–2013: StarStruck Kids

 Tanfelix was five years old when he joined the kid version of the reality-based artista search StarStruck in 2004.
 It was the artista search that made Jennylyn Mercado and Mark Herras (the show's very first winners) household names.
 Proclaimed as the season's First Prince, Tanfelix later joined the cast of the hit fantaserye Mulawin as Young Pagaspas.
 The following year, Tanfelix played the role of Rainier Castillo's younger version of Jimboy/Erastus in the 2006 fantaserye Majika, and played Pepe Javier in the afternoon drama Now and Forever: Linlang.

 From 2007 to 2012, Tanfelix portrayed the younger roles of some of the lead characters in several GMA series.
 He was Young Aldrin Griego in Pati Ba Pintig ng Puso, Young Junjun in La Vendetta, and Langit sa Piling Mos Young Thirdy among others.